NSLS-II-BMM/BeamlineManual/pds.rst

 -------

 Mirrors are set as part of the mode changing plan.
-Unless you know exactly what you are doing, you should never move the mirrors.
+Unless you know exactly what you are doing, you probably don't want to move the mirrors outside of the ``change_mode()`` command.
-Adjusting mirrors by hand is a poor idea.
 (Adjusting M1 by hand is a horrible idea -- unless you know exactly what you are doing and why.)
 Changing the mirror positions in any way changes the height and inclination of the beam as it enters the end station.
 This requires changes in positions of the slits, the XAFS table, and other parts of the photon delivery system.

 Outside of the use of the ``change_mode()`` command, it should not be necessary for users to move the mirror motors.
-It is **very easy** to lose the beam entirely when moving motors.
+It is **very easy** to lose the beam entirely when moving mirror motors.
 Without a clear understanding of how the optics work, re-finding the beam can be quite challenging.